 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-On an eight-day excursion to Amsterdam, you will consider the growing presence of Moroccans in Europe, particularly the Netherlands, and examine the impact of migration on the host country.
+On an seven-day excursion to Amsterdam, you will consider the growing presence of Moroccans in Europe, particularly the Netherlands, and examine the impact of migration on the host country.
 You will be immersed in many of the central debates surrounding the growing Muslim presence in Europe, including the varied reactions of Dutch politics and the rise of anti-immigrant/anti-Muslim parties, “success stories” of Muslim migrants and issues surrounding “integration,” and ideological constructions of Muslim identity.